mcroddev/libsame/readme.md

       library build wasn't requested.
 Likewise, if this option is OFF, CMake will throw an error if a static library build wasn't requested.

+      This option has no effect is LIBSAME_BUILD_TESTS is OFF.

     -DLIBSAME_DOWNLOAD_MISSING_DEPS:BOOL=ON/OFF
       ON:  Automatically downloads missing dependencies as appropriate.
       OFF: Do not download any missing dependencies.

+      This option has no effect if both LIBSAME_BUILD_BENCHMARKS and LIBSAME_BUILD_EXAMPLES are OFF.

     -DLIBSAME_ENABLE_CODE_COVERAGE:BOOL=ON/OFF
       ON:  Enables code coverage if supported by the compiler.